Lemon cheesecake with lemon curd, swiss meringue, and a shortbread crust.

 Instructions

-- Press the graham cracker mixture into the bottom of a 7" springform pan.
-Bake the crust for 10 minutes, then remove it from the oven.
-In the meantime, make the cheesecake filling.
+- Press the dough into the bottom of the springform pan, slightly pressing it ~1" up the sides as well, and bake for 10 minutes.
+In the meantime, start making the cheesecake filling.

-- Add the sugar to a medium sized mixing bowl, or to the bowl of a stand mixer fitted with the paddle attachment.
+- Add the sugar and cornstarch to a medium sized mixing bowl, or to the bowl of a stand mixer fitted with the paddle attachment.

 - Zest the lemon into the sugar, then use your fingers to rub the zest into the sugar (this will get you more flavor!)